ixvu/w4111_wiki/physical-design.md

 - Rotational delay: the data you want is not directly underneath the reader, so you need to wait until the disk rotates until you can actually read that thing.
 - The key thing here is to reduce seek and rotational delays: HW & SW approaches.

+## Pre-fetching
+We want to optimize the amount of data we can sequentially access.
+Disk drive can do pre-fetching.
+If you are sequentially reading some data in a file that store sequentially on disk, then disk driver can just start reading ahead.
+E.g. doing data processing and pause it, next time you read the next data, it will already be there because it has already fetched it for you.

+## Graph of read cost for random vs. sequential access
+If you are doing random access (randomly placed in storage device), how many can you read per sec?
+316 values/sec If you look at memory, you will see that there is higher throughput.
+Random access between memory and disk is pretty much on par.